Kevinjoythomas/OpenHealth/README.md

 # OpenHealth
 This is a Multi-Modal website for doctors that helps in diagnosing and giving them a second opinion.
-Our platform comprises four advanced AI detection models tailored to different medical domains:
+Our platform comprises four AI detection models tailored to different medical domains:

 ![Main Page](website/static/70005ccc-1764-431e-a9e1-19dfd57f4c7c.jpeg)
 🧠 Brain Tumour Detection Using Image Segmentation: Utilizing cutting-edge image segmentation techniques, this model can accurately identify and localize brain tumors from medical imaging data.